TheSilvered/nest/docs/syntax.md

 ```

 !!!note
-    when using this assignment you cannot use compound assignments.
+    When using this assignment you cannot use compound assignments.

 ### Access operator